luapower/luapower-all/nw.md

 ## Child windows

-Child windows are top-level windows that stay on top of their parent, minimize along with their parent, and don't appear in the taskbar.
+Child windows (`parent = win`) are top-level windows that stay on top of their parent, minimize along with their parent, and don't appear in the taskbar.

 The following defaults are different for child windows: